Brewers vs. Nationals Player Props Betting Odds

 |0

-- Candelario enters this matchup looking to extend his three-game hit streak.
-During his last five outings he is batting .286 with a double, four walks and two RBI.
+- Abrams brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is batting .278 with three walks.

 |Opponent